labarilem/notes/notes/building-microservices/deployment.md

 - No need for an hypervisor.
 - Much faster to provision than traditional VMs.
-- Finer-grained control over resources assignation.
+- Finer-grained control over assignation of resources.
 - Since they are lighter than VMs, we can have more containers running on the same host.

 Downsides: